The Ultimate Guide to Chili

 - Add lime or orange zest at the end to add a burst of fresh flavor.

 - Simmer the chili with a cinnamon stick to give it an extra level of spice.

-- Add pureed chipotle peppers to make it super spicy.
+- Add pureed chipotle peppers for those who like it hot.

 - Swap out the beef for elk or venison to give it a wild-game spin.

-Sweet or savory cornbread is the classic accompaniment to chili, but feel free to think outside the box.
-When we’re feeling lazy and don’t want to spend more time cooking dinner, a handful of tortilla chips, saltine crackers or a warmed flour tortilla works just as well as cornbread.
+While chili is a hearty meal on its own, there are plenty of toppings and side dishes that can take it to the next level.
+We love topping chili with cheese, sour cream, sliced green onions, tortilla chips, jalapeno or avocado.
+On the side, cornbread is the classic accompaniment to chili, but feel free to think outside the box.
+When we’re feeling lazy and don’t want to spend more time cooking dinner, a handful of tortilla chips, saltine crackers or a warmed flour tortilla work just as well.

 If you’re looking for vegetable side dishes to up the plant-based content of your dinner table, serve up a side salad, creamy coleslaw or one of these tasty non-lettuce salads.
 When we want to make the meal more filling, we usually opt for starchy vegetables like baked potatoes or corn on the cob.

 How Long Does Chili Last?
 Plus, How to Store It.

 Chili stores exceptionally well, so don’t be afraid to make this dish ahead of time and reheat it when you’re ready to eat.
 You can easily meal prep this chili for the week by storing it in individual containers in the refrigerator.
 We think it tastes best when reheated on the stovetop over medium heat, but you could also use a microwave or a slow cooker.